+The huge infrastructure backlog.
 There is a huge rural infrastructure backlog resulting from decades of under investment, lack of maintenance, and destruction and dilapidation due to conflict.
-Access to infrastructure is very limited as only 30 percent of the rural population has access to rural roads, whilst only 25 percent of the irrigation potential of the continent is being utilised.
-Only seven percent of rural households are estimated to subscribe to mobile services.
 The quality of infrastructure is generally poor and infrastructure service costs are relatively high.
 This lack of access to infrastructure services constrains the region's agricultural growth and limits its market access.

-Prioritisation of urban and large scale infrastructure projects at the expense of rural and small scale infrastructure means that the latter is very often in a very poor state.
+Systems and policy frameworks.
+It was emphasised that policy frameworks and economic systems that are solely outward focussed will not stimulate grassroots focused infrastructural development.
+Participants felt that broad-based and inclusive development frameworks are more likely to deliver better results.
+They also pointed out that the lack of continuity in the implementation of development policies has been problematic, especially in the last two decades.
+Prioritisation of urban and large scale infrastructure projects at the expense of rural and small scale infrastructure means that the latter is all too often in a very poor state.
 This is true of current programmes that are purported to be inclusive.
 Rural infrastructure is usually seen as part of the agricultural sector development plan as reflected in the CAADP and will thus only be allocated a share of the agricultural budget, rather than being catered for from the proceeds of a separate infrastructure development budget.